The 11 Best Cymbal Brands – Premium Manufacturers

 They also started the use of B8 bronze as a cymbal alloy and were the only major company to use that combination for high-end lines over the years.

 Many famous drummers endorse Paiste.
-Some of them are Nick Mason, Steward Armstrong Copeland, Ian Anderson Paice, and Joey Jordison.
+Some of them are Nick Mason, Steward Copeland, Ian Anderson Paice, and Joey Jordison.

 Other notable cymbal brands